 To this day my mother looks back at that period with a mixture of pride and bemusement, but they remain some of my fondest memories with her.
 She knew it was ridiculous but helped me anyway.
 I think she liked that her own skills could actively help me do the thing I was most passionate about.
 It was a rare opportunity, one that wouldn’t quite come again.
 Film-making was my joyous, blossoming world, but for a few weeks we could share it together.
 She supported me emotionally and practically, and that’s given me strength as I’ve made my way through the uncertain path of a creative life.
 Occasionally I’ll see a pool of blood in a movie and think of her, and that’s a very lovely thing.

-A slightly different version of this story was published in Oh Comely Issue Six.
+Published in Oh Comely Issue Six.

 I don’t get along with fish.
 As long as they’re in the ocean and I’m not, that’s fine.
 It’s not that I hate them.
 I have no objection to their continued existence: I believe in the conservation of different species through sustainable and selective fishing, I’ve cried at oil spills, and I’m always mildly annoyed when someone claims to be a vegetarian but thinks fish don’t count.
 After all, I’m not inhuman.
 If I was, then I’d be a fish.